2 Stanford economists win Nobel prize for auction theory

 Few economists could have predicted last fall that the globe would come to a virtual standstill within months, as governments closed their borders, imposed lockdowns and ordered other measures to stop the spread of COVID-19, triggering a sharp dip in business activity worldwide.

-Wilson said that, given the ongoing pandemic, he had no immediate plans for what to do with his share of the the 10-million krona ($1.1 million) cash prize that comes with the award, along with a gold medal.
+Wilson said that, given the ongoing pandemic, he had no immediate plans for what to do with his share of the $1.1 million cash prize that comes with the award, along with a gold medal.

 “There’s not much I can use it for, in terms, you know, travel or something,” he told reporters on the phone from Stanford.
 “Probably I’ll just save it for my wife, my children.”